Petrolija/Petrolija/README.md

-Hi there, my name is Petar (eng.
+##### Hi there, my name is Petar (eng.
 Peter)

-I'm a high school student specializing in IT as an Electrical Technician.
-As an exceptional student with a deep passion for computers, I find some video games truly fascinating.
-I'm capable of working independently but also thrive in collaborative environments with like-minded people.
+I'm a high school student specializing in IT as an Electrical Technician. <ins>As an exceptional student with a deep passion for computers, I find some video games truly fascinating.</ins> I'm capable of working independently but also thrive in collaborative environments with like-minded people.
 I'm eager to learn and participate in projects like game jams, where creativity meets technical skills.

-I believe the best way to solve a problem is to encounter it firsthand and resolve it through dedication and research, with minimal help from friends when needed.
-This mindset drives my approach to both learning and project development.
+**I believe the best way to solve a problem is to encounter it firsthand and resolve it through dedication and research, with minimal help from friends when needed.
+This mindset drives my approach to both learning and project development.**

-I have experience working with HTML, C++, and C, which has given me a strong foundation in both web development and lower-level programming.
+I have experience working with **HTML**, **C++**, **and C**, which has given me a strong foundation in both web development and lower-level programming.
 Additionally, I am fluent in English and possess advanced language skills, allowing me to communicate effectively in international projects.

 ### Skills:
 - HTML, C++, C programming